-In pairs, using a net, we disturb the stream bed and collect in our net whatever floats in.
-We take 20 net collections and transfer what we find to a small tub.
+Following a protocol developed by Nature Forward (previously Audubon Naturalist Society), the team disturbs the stream bed--especially in riffles and under rocks--and collects in a net whatever floats in.
+They take 20 net collections and transfer findings to a small tub.

 There are three orders of insect larva that when present can indicate a healthy stream, these are mayflies (pictured), stoneflies and caddisflies.